RenderKit/oidn/doc/api.md

     void oidnRetainDevice(OIDNDevice device);

-An application typically creates only a single device.
-If required differently, it should only use a small number of devices at any given time.
+An application should typically create only a single device object per physical device (one for *all* CPUs or one per GPU) as creation can be very expensive and additional device objects may incur a significant memory overhead.
+If required differently, it should only use a small number of device objects at any given time.

 ### Error Handling